Have you ever wondered- How the memory is managed in Python?

 When you assign the same integer value to another variable, the reference count increases.

-It also saves the computing resources by using a single place to store the value and assigned to all the variable storing the same value in the program.
+It also saves computing resources by using a single place to store the value and assign to all the variables storing the same value in the program.

-And we know that integer is immutable datatype in Python.
+And we know that an integer is an immutable datatype in Python.
 So we can not change the value of the integer.
-The new value is stored in different memory with the new reference count.
+The new value is stored in a different memory with the new reference count.

 import sys print(sys.getrefcount(55)) #4 var = 55 print sys.getrefcount(55) #5 var = var + 1 print sys.getrefcount(55) #4

-Now, what if you use smaller integer value?
+Now, what if you use a smaller integer value?

 import sys print(sys.getrefcount(1)) #97 print(sys.getrefcount(2)) #76 print(sys.getrefcount(3)) #30

-There are multiple cumbersome operations goes running on Python background.
+There are multiple cumbersome operations that go running on a Python background.
 So these values are used.
 The output may vary from system to system.

-To find the pattern for a number of times Python object is used, we can plot the graph for a range of input objects.
+To find the pattern for the number of times a Python object is used, we can plot the graph for a range of input objects.

 import sys import matplotlib.pyplot as plt #calculate the values for x and y axis x = range(500) y = [sys.getrefcount(i) for i in x] fig, ax = plt.subplots() plt.plot(x, y, '.') #set lable for x axis ax.set_xlabel("number") #set lable for y axis ax.set_ylabel("sys.getrefcount(number)") #plot the graph plt.show()

-From the graphs, it is clear that there are more numbers of reference count for smaller numbers.
-A couple of initial smaller values have a reference count more than 3000.
-Means, smaller numbers are used widely running Python in the background.
+From the graphs, it is clear that there are more numbers of reference counts for smaller numbers.
+A couple of initial smaller values have a reference count of more than 3000.
+This means, smaller numbers are used widely running Python in the background.

 import sys import matplotlib.pyplot as plt #string with all character letters strLet = "abcdefghijklmnopqrstuvwxyz" refs = [sys.getrefcount(l) for l in strLet] y_pos = range(len(strLet)) plt.bar(y_pos, refs, align='center') plt.xticks(y_pos, letters) #set lable for x axis plt.xlabel("letter") #set lable for y axis plt.ylabel('sys.getrefcount(strLet)') #plot the graph plt.show()